vinej/pyarchive/README.md

-    query       :   execute a SQL query or a stored procedure and save the result save        :   save into a csv/excel file information created by previous tasks in memory template    :   save into a excel file information created by previous tasks in memory with the help of an excel template
+    query       :   execute a SQL query or a stored procedure and save the result save        :   save into a csv/excel file information created by previous tasks in memory template    :   save into a excel file information created by previous tasks in memory with the help of an excel template curl        :   launch a curl command (not completed yet, on progress)

 Array definition
     Name        :   the name of the task